Moja Tu Blog

 April 25, 2022

-When Paula Juba first heard about Moja Tu, she was taken in with the sponsorship model that directly impacted the lives of the children she sponsored.
+When Paula Juba first heard about Moja Tu, she was taken in by the sponsorship model that directly impacted the lives of the children she sponsored.
 Nine years later, Paula is still going strong, and she says she is not going to stop any time soon.
 Paula tells us what keeps her coming back to sponsor more students.

 Tell us about yourself.

 I’m an elderly volunteer with Moja Tu.
 I’ve been to Kenya two times, and I get more out of it than my students do.
 I love riding horses, have been in the army, and have lived almost all over.
-I’m from New Jersey but live in Texas now.
+I’m from New Jersey, but I live in Texas now.
 I get much personal satisfaction from making a difference to a handful of students in Kenya.
 And that handful, I think, will go on to impact a handful, and it will snowball.
 So I find it very rewarding.

 Tell us about the children you sponsor?

 I currently sponsor four students.
 Grace is almost done with university.
 She is a star student.
 She’s so bright and so much more mature than I was at her age.
-She’s studying flora culture.
+She’s studying Flora culture.
 She wants to work for a floriculture company in Israel because that’s where many of the flowers from Nairobi are shipped.
 I encourage her to take more business classes, accounting, marketing, and analytics.
 Then there are Vivian, Daniel, and Edwin, who are all in high school.

 You have sponsored two other students who have since graduated from college.
 Do you still keep in touch with them?